concoctionfactory/work-flow-frontend/README.md

 ## Features

 - adding/ removing/ editing (boards, list, cards)
-- members can added/removed from boards, only boards that are relevant to users are shown
+- members can be added/removed from boards, only boards that are relevant to users are shown
 - when creating a board the creator is automatically selected
 - boards have a summary to the left, that show the completion of each list
-- cards have due date and progress state, to inidicate to users the state of the card
+- cards have a due date and progress state, to indicate to users the state of the card

 ## Tests